 Martin Balsam(who would go on to guest star in the official series)and William Bendix were the stars.

-This pilot episode focuses on a man who claims to be able to travel back in time to Pearl Harbor, just before the infamous attack there.
-This episode really sets the tone for the series we all know today.
+This pilot episode focuses on a man who claims to be able to travel back in time to Pearl Harbor, just before the horrific attack there on the 7th of December, 1941.
+This episode really sets the tone for the series that we know and love today.
 This episode is included as an extra with the Blu-ray boxset.

 The official series aired a year later, on the 2nd of October, 1959.
 The first episode of the official series was called Where Is Everybody?
 This episode finds a man (Earl Holliman) discovering an abandoned town and not remembering who he is.